|Copa Libertadores 1999|

 CB: Djalma Dias (Brazil)

-During his career, Djalma played for América Football Club - where he won the Rio state championship of 1960 - Sociedade Esportiva Palmeiras, Clube Atlético Mineiro, Santos Futebol Clube and Botafogo de Futebol e Regatas, retiring in 1974 at the age of 35.
-He played 21 times for the Brazilian national team, but did not attend any major international tournament.
+During his career, Djalma played for América Football Club - where he won the Rio state championship of 1960 - Sociedade Esportiva Palmeiras, Clube Atlético Mineiro, Santos Futebol Clube and Botafogo de Futebol e Regatas, He played 21 times for the Brazilian national team, but did not attend any major international tournament.

 CB/DM: Galeano (Brazil)

 Galeano is the all-time appearance leader for Palmeiras.
-He won the Copa Libertadores in 1999. he also played form many clubs in Brazil, and clubs in Turkey and Japan.
+He was a part of team that won the Copa Libertadores in 1999.
+He came into the game as a sub in the Final.
+In his domestic career, he also played form many clubs in Brazil.
+He also played briefly for MKE Ankaragücü in Turkey and Gamba Osaka in Japan.

 CB: Luis Pereira (Brazil)

-He played his entire career with Palmeiras.
-He played for them between 1931 and 1945.
+He played his entire career with Palmeiras between 1931 and 1945.
 He was considered their best ever defender until the emerge of Luís Pereira.
 He was the first player to be honored with a bust at the Palestra Italia Stadium by the club.
 After him only Ademir da Guia, Waldemar Fiúme, Oberdan Cattani and Marcos received such homage.